Stateware/Dav3i/doc/FrontEndArchitecture.md

 ##3.4 : Input Handing

 The front end receives 2 types of input:
- * Mouse input, in the form of country/region selection, settings changes, and various minor actions
+ * Mouse input, in the form of region selection, stat selection, settings changes, and various minor actions
- * Keyboard input in the search box
+ * Keyboard input in the year selections

-Mouse input is handled differently in each context.
-In country/region selection, each country/region is selected by clicking it once, toggling the country/region to selected.
-After a country/region is selected, one can deselect it either by clicking the individual country/region again, or by deselecting the whole area selection by clicking the "clear selection" button in the settings.
-Settings changes are primarily checkboxes, which function in the way conventionally seen on a website.
-They can be toggled on and off by a click of the mouse.
-In certain contexts, some boxes will be grayed out and uncheckable (e.g. including bounds when multiple countries' data is displayed).
-There are also radio buttons for selecting HMS, which function in such a way that only one of a set is selectable at a time.
-There is also a slider for selecting timespan, with either end draggable by the mouse, and a second slider with 1 draggable part that selects HMS year.
+Mouse input is handled differently in each context
+ * In region selection, each region is selected by clicking it once, toggling the region to selected.
+After a region is selected, one can deselect it either by clicking the individual region again, or by deselecting the whole area selection by clicking the "clear selection" button.
+ * Stat changes are done by selecting a tab that corresponds to a given stat.
+When the user selects a stat, the map recolors based on the values of that stat at year g_HMSYear.
+The graphs also refresh to reflect the selected stat if any regions are selected.
+ * Settings changes (mouse input specifically, so excluding year changes) consist of radio button selections, which modify enumerated selection variables (g_GraphType and g_VaccHMS).
+ * Minor actions include clicking the "settings" button (which brings up the settings menu, which can be closed by clicking the black background or the "close" button) and clicking the view expand button (which results in switching to expanded view if in compact view, and vice versa).

 Keyboard input requires a more secure approach.
-Input is parsed and sanitized before it is used, to avoid malicious or otherwise unpredictable behavior. *section to be expanded as test plan is developed*.
+Because the text boxes we have currently in the application limit the size of user input (4 characters), we do not see the need to further security.
+However, in the future when we implement a search bar, this will be a much more important consideration.

+The year change inputs function as follows:
+ * the user types an input and sets it either by clicking the "apply" button or closing the settings menu.
+ * if it is valid, the action completes successfully and change is applied.
+ * if it is not valid, the location of the error is highlighted and the user can not continue until putting in valid input.

 #Section 4